 Apply enough pressure to properly stimulate your lymph nodes, but be gentle enough not to scratch your skin.
-Brushing can be uncomfortable the first time you do it, but your body will get used to it very quickly and it will actually become enjoyable.
+Brushing can be uncomfortable the first time you do it, and can feel a bit weird or itchy, this is normal.
+Your body will get used to it very quickly and it will actually become enjoyable.

 5. Enjoy It!

 Brushing can take as little as 2 or 3 minutes, but it can take up to 10 minutes if you take your time.
 There’s no wrong or right way to do it.
-Just do what works for you.
+Just do what feels right to you.
 Take this opportunity to relax.
-Enjoy this little moment of self-care and even turn it into a meditative session if you want.
-Rather than seeing brushing as a chore, turn it into a special time of day dedicated to yourself and your health.
+Enjoy this little moment of self-care and even turn it into a meditative session if you feel like it.
+Rather than seeing brushing as a chore, turn it into a special “me” time.

 After your first session, you should feel energized and invigorated.
 After a few times, your skin should feel softer and smoother.
 Gradually, your body will become stronger and healthier.